 4. Keep an Eye Out for Sales

-Much like Kindle books, you can find some fantastic sales on Audible audiobooks.
+Much like Kindle books, you can find some fantastic sales on Audible books.
 There’s the Daily Deal, regular two-for-one sales, price-drops on single books, and other ways to save.
 Amazon doesn’t make the Daily Deal easy to uncover, but you can head to audible.com/dailydeal to find it.

+You can also add items to your wishlist to get updates on when they go on sale.
 Audible has run other types of sales in the past, like buy-four-get-$10 listener rewards sales.
-This particular one hasn’t shown up in a while, but you can bet there are other great ways to save money coming up.
+This particular one hasn’t shown up in a while, but there are always other great ways to save money coming up.

 5. Put Your Monthly Membership on Hold